Godnona/MyGameSDL2_Bangame/README.md

-add all files in Lib Dll to x64 on build and run
+add all files in (LibDll) to (x64) on build and run again if you can't see anything.
+Run again until you see it